Falls and the Elderly: Case Presentation

 Falls Risk and The Elderly - Case Presentation

-A 65 year old female patient presented with a history of frequent falls and disequilibrium.
+A 65-year-old female patient presented with a history of frequent falls and disequilibrium.
 Her general health was unremarkable otherwise.
 She was not experiencing vertigo and had no hearing deficiency.
-She expressed concerns about her increased disequilibrium as she was the primary carer for her husband who suffered Dementia.
+She expressed concerns about her increased disequilibrium as she was the primary carer for her husband, who suffered from Dementia.

-On inspection this lady found it difficult to manoeuvre around the consulting room.
-In particular, her turn and look gait was ataxic.
+On inspection, this lady found it difficult to maneuver around the consulting room.
+In particular, her turn-and-look gait was ataxic.

 • A Sit to Stand (STS) test exceeded 45 seconds.
 She was not able to complete this test with closed eyes;